I spent my life as a teacher, but I might have

 watermelon with white scratches on its green rind.
 That little

-melon still stands before my three-year-old gaze, the scratches still
+melon still stands before my three-year-old gaze, the scratches clear

 know they spell my name.
-I took that to be of some
+That summer of

 Depression which enveloped and smothered so many.
 I knew that I had been born